Mohamadmourad/small-ecommerce/README.md

 Alternatively, run the Spring Boot app and check logs — `KafkaProducerService` prints send logs.

+Notes:
-Note: I did not implement a payment gateway (stripe, wish...) i assumed that the order will be automatically set as paid
+- I did not implement a payment gateway (stripe, wish...) i assumed that the order will be automatically set as paid
+- the admin account get automatically created on stratup with email admin@gmail.com and password as you set it in the application.properties